 Row 4: Work across row.

-Repeat rows 3-4 to the desired depth has been obtained.
-Work a stretchy bind-off so you can block any lace into shape.
+Repeat Rows 3-4 until the desired depth has been obtained.
+Work a Stretchy Bind-off so you can block any lace into shape.